All Episodes

 That's what they're after.

-It's political power, and the excuse is we're gonna clean up the environment because everything they've done uh has had the kind of side effects that question whether we've cleaned up the environment.
+And the excuse is we're going to clean up the environment because everything they've done has had the kind of side effects that question whether we've cleaned up the environment.

-Yeah, it's it's it's kind of odd that they uh just continue to go with the hypocrisy and no one seems to remember.
+Yeah, it's kind of odd that they just continue to go with the hypocrisy and no one seems to remember.

-Well, uh, they listen to this program, they're gonna remember because I have a long memory about this stuff.
+Well, when they listen to this program, they're going to remember because I have a long memory about this stuff.

 Hey, thanks for the call.